baribgf/The-Secret-Room-Project/README.md

 # The SecretRoom Project

 This a `secret room` project where you can get a secret conversation with any persons you invite.
-The project is build in `Express js` framework implementing the `Firebase API` for db management.
+The project is based on `Express js` framework, and `Firebase` for db management.

-- You can try the current production version from here: [Goto SecretRoom](https://secretroom.cyclic.app)
+- You can try the current running version from here: [Goto SecretRoom](https://secretroom.cyclic.app)

 ## Usage
 To start using this project ensure the following steps: